pankajacks/azdata/lab/lab5Ex2.md

 #### Task 4.2: Indexes

-Looking at the query, also notice that both partitioned tables are configured with a **clustered columnstore index (2)**.
+Looking at the query, also notice that both partitioned tables are configured with a **clustered columnstore index**.
 There are different types of indexes you can use in dedicated SQL pool:

 - **Clustered Columnstore index (Default Primary)**: Offers the highest level of data compression and best overall query performance.
 - **Clustered index (Primary)**: Is performant for looking up a single to few rows.